 Download & Other Tools

-- Footnote: Data presented are for families with sons or daughters by birth, marriage, or adoption.
-The federal poverty threshold was $25,465 for a family of two adults and two children in 2018.
-Data are displayed for geographies with at least 10,000 residents based on 2018 population estimates.
+- Footnote: Data presented are for families with children by birth, marriage, or adoption.
+The federal poverty threshold was $26,246 for a family of two adults and two children in 2020.
+Data are displayed for geographies with populations of at least 10,000 based on 2020 estimates.
 These estimates are based on a survey of the population and are subject to both sampling and nonsampling error.
 The notation S refers to estimates that have been suppressed because the margin of error was greater than 5 percentage points.
 N/A means that data are not available.
 Some regions listed are Census Designated Places (CDPs), such as East Los Angeles; CDPs are communities within the unincorporated part of a county.
 Because of disruptions to data collection in 2020, American Community Survey estimates for 2016-2020 did not meet statistical quality requirements and have larger than usual margins of error; see Information and Advice on 2020 Federal Data Quality and Use.

 - Measures of Family Income and Poverty on Kidsdata.org